 3. VEHICLE INVENTORY

-The following is a vehicle inventory for the CAG and Sun Corridor MPO as reported by providers in September 2016.
+The following is a vehicle inventory for the CAG and Sun Corridor MPO as reported by providers in September 2017.
+An asterisk () is placed for each vehicle that was reported to have been acquired from DOT, ADOT, or MAG.